Affording College

 Clearly stated: a college education is expensive

-As college costs continue to escalate, families understandably are growing more and more concerned about just how they will pay for it all.
-A $60,000 + price tag is not uncommon these days for the total cost of one year of college at a private school.
-While costs at state schools are indeed lower, they too are on the rise.
-While we urge you not to go through the college search process with cost as the primary factor, we do recognize the importance of the price tag in the final decision.
+As college costs continue to escalate, families are understandably growing more and more concerned about just how they will pay for it all.
+A $70,000+ price tag is not uncommon these days for the total cost of attendance for one year of college at a private school.
+While costs at public schools are indeed lower, they too are on the rise.
+In addition, it’s important to understand the difference between “sticker price” and the actual net price your family will pay at a particular school — often, schools that are more expensive on paper may end up being a better “deal” once financial aid is taken into account.

 Useful Financial Aid Resources